Pravargav/DSA_Note/notes_Graph_Apna2.md

     }
 }
 ```
--> khan's algorithm for topological sort(using bfs and indegree)
+**khan's algorithm for topological sort**

+Note: using bfs and indegree.

 ```java